 Professor Biography: The course is taught by Jay T. Lees of the history department.
 His specialty is medieval Germany.
 Lees teaches classes on English, German, and medieval history, as well as specialized courses on women in the Middle Ages, the Crusades, and Shakespeare as a historian.
 He is also director of the University of Northern Iowa Summer Study Abroad Program in Italy, where he teaches a course on Sacred Space.
 Lees is the recipient of the Class of 1949 Award for Excellence in Teaching for 2004, and the College of Social and Behavioral Sciences Award for Outstanding Teaching for 1996 and 2004 as well as the Above and Beyond Award.

-*Fulfills Liberal Arts Core requirement for Category VC
+Fulfills LAC Category VC